Note: The percussion section of this camp has been moved to the Alan Keown Drum Camp: http://www.alankeowndrumcamp.com

 The Marching & Leadership Camp is designed to bring out the leader in every student.
-All students will partake in full camp instruction and will sign up for one of the following specialized camps: Drum Major, Section Leader, Color Guard or Percussion all lead by Oregon Marching Band instructors, drum majors and other exceptional college educators.
+All students will partake in full camp instruction for Drum Major, Section Leader, or Color Guard all lead by Oregon Marching Band instructors, drum majors, and other exceptional college educators.
 A performance will be held on the last day of camp that includes a field show and performances from each specialty.

 Not a drum major or section leader this year?
 That’s okay!
-If you’re a brass or woodwind player, you can still sign up for the section leader camp or if you’d like to include work on conducting, sign up for the drum major camp.
+If you’re a brass or woodwind player, you can still sign up for the camp.

 Full Camp Instruction